CCC-Jugendgruppe/python_mp3/README.md

 ### INFO: ```pip3 install .``` needed after making changes

-das ist mein branch :)
+This branch is for testing.